verbb/social-poster/docs/providers/facebook.md

 1. In the Social Poster account settings, click the **Connect** button and login to Facebook.
 1. Ensure you pick either the Facebook Page you have admin access to.

-## Step 5: Select your Facebook Page
+## Step 5: Select Your Facebook Page
 1. Select either a **Facebook Page** that you'd like connected to.
 1. Click the **Save** button for the account.